 I’ve observed that many people find the concept of heart rate recovery (HRR) to be confusing, so I’ll begin with a brief explanation of HRR and what it may indicate.

 A high or elevated HRR typically indicates a high or elevated level of cardiovascular fitness.
-However, just because a high or elevated fitness level exists, does not mean that its presence will be readily apparent; this is because fatigue can mask the display of fitness.
-You could be in peak cardiovascular shape but, if you’re also fatigued from the high stress of previous training, you will not be able to demonstrate your robust level of fitness.
+However, just because a high or elevated fitness level exists, does not mean that its presence will be readily apparent via HRR; this is because fatigue can mask the display of fitness.
+You could be in peak cardiovascular shape but, if you’re also fatigued from high stress accrued via previous training, your robust fitness level can be masked by a reduced HRR.
+So, while reduced HRR could indicate low fitness, low HRR could also be a result of acute fatigue (despite having high fitness).
+And while elevated HRR could indicate high fitness, high HRR could also be a result of acute reduction in training stress.
 This is important to understand when considering a potential relationship between performance outcomes and HRR.
-While HRR indicates a high or elevated level of fitness, performance may actually be reduced at this time due to the presence of fatigue, or overreaching.
 Also, one should not expect a change in HRR to indicate improvement in power or strength-related parameters.

 Associations with Fitness